Jacob Gonzalez (shortstop): College career

 Gonzalez was named the starting shortstop for Ole Miss as a freshman in 2021.
 Over 67 starts, he batted .355 with 12 home runs, 55 RBIs, and 16 doubles.
 He was named to the All-SEC First Team, was named Freshman of the Year by D1Baseball, and was named an All-American by D1Baseball and the National Collegiate Baseball Writers Association.
 He was just the second player in Ole Miss baseball history to be named an All-American as a freshman.
 He returned as the team's starting shortstop and began batting in the leadoff spot in 2022.
 Gonzalez ended the 2022 season slashing .273/.405/.558 with 18 home runs and 52 RBIs over 65 games, leading Ole Miss to their first ever NCAA Championship.
 Following the season's end, he played with the USA Baseball Collegiate National Team.
+For the 2023 season with Ole Miss, Gonzalez played in 54 games and hit .327 with ten home runs, 51 RBIs, and 18 doubles.